 The system will be combined with two main technologies; one is BioSensor which detects BAC (Blood Alcohol Concentration) alcohol through the pores of the skin by wearing a wristband.
 Whereas, patent technology has the ability to predict user state using machine learning and allows to detect if the user is drunk.
 The system determines when the user is drunk by tracking movements and comparing them to the usual pattern of movement.

 The primary aim of this project is to prevent drunk people to drive a car and provide them with a ride (taxi) service.
 The objective is to help users change their behaviour and monitor their health by tracking alcohol consumption in the blood through the wearable.

 The National Union of Students has found some interesting facts after conducting a survey with students.
-The survey was completed by 2,2K + students which gave insights of students’ behaviour towards, attitudes to, and perceptions of alcohol use.
+The survey was completed by 2,2K + students which gave insights into students’ behaviour towards, attitudes to, and perceptions of alcohol use.

 Looking at these issues objectively, it becomes obvious that many target users regret their behaviour after drinking and many of them want to change this destructive habit.

-Damages Resulting From a Car Accident
+Damages Resulting from a car accident.

 I have gone through this traumatic and horrifying experience myself, when my father and my younger brother were hit by an alcoholic driver in Germany (year 2010).
 My father was cut from the car and taken to a hospital, in a coma.
 My brother went through major surgeries.
 After 30 days of multiple surgeries my father passed away and my brother was left to recover from his injuries and to grieve the loss of our father.